 With the promise of improved health and energy levels off I went to get all the necessary equipment for my 'juice diet' - a juicer/blender, a book of juice recipes and £20 worth of fruit and vegetables.
 The total cost so far is £60!
 Admittedly I could have gone for a cheaper juicer but I opted for a mid-price one instead on the grounds that it would last longer.

-'smoothie operators' in a Scottish newspaper called The Daily Record explains some of the many benefits of this 'fast food' method of getting your 5-a-day.
+An article entitled 'smoothie operators' in a Scottish newspaper called The Daily Record explains some of the many benefits of this 'fast food' method of getting your 5-a-day.
 Drinking these everyday could help with such things as eczema (through the zinc and flavonoids found some fruit and veg), cystitis, heart problems, weight loss and can even improve the look of your hair and nails.
 These are the same benefits you would get from just eating more fruit and veg, but it does seem like an easier way to get all those vital vitamins.

 My aim is to have at least two smoothies/drinks a day starting tomorrow.
 As I'm not seeking to lose much weight I will eat normal food as well.
 I will have a drink for breakfast and one with my lunch (no this isn't the slimfast diet) and a normal tea or dinner.